samkatt/pomdp-belief-tracking/docs/readme.rst

 However, the belief is a crucial part and must be represented by some data structure.
 Additionally not all belief updates can work with all beliefs.
 Hence it can be much to ask for users to update and maintain them by themselves.
-As a result, we provide an actual :class:`~pomdp_belief_tracking.types.Belief` that binds the two together.
+As a result, we provide some higher level API classes that bind these together.

-.. autoclass:: pomdp_belief_tracking.types.Belief
-   :noindex:
-   :members:
+These can be found in their respective modules.

 Types
 -----